Step 5: Iron Out the Details

 Whether you’re hosting a fun, themed celebration, an educational health fair, or a run/walk to get everyone’s blood pumping, the success of your event depends on how well you handle the details.
 Making the necessary preparations will ensure that your event goes off without a hitch.

 Decorating appropriately will set the tone for your event from the moment guests walk in the door.
-The NCSD Foundation can help you get started with banners, table runners, and balloons, all available in our Merchandise Catalog.
+The NCSD Foundation can help you get started with t-shirts, commemorative buttons and more, all available in our Merchandise Catalog.
 The type of program you choose, as well as your event location, will determine the additional necessary décor.

 If your event has a theme, your décor should reflect that.
 For instance, tropical flowers, Tiki torches, leis, and hula skirts are practically required for a Hawaiian luau.
 A program that’s focused on the arts or art therapy can benefit from a display of artwork or photography created by survivors.
 Candles, luminaries, and a scattering of inspirational writings will help create a reflective mood for an inspirational or religious ceremony.
 For more ideas, see our “Themespiration” page.

 At any type of event or gathering, food is always appreciated.
 But you don’t have to bust your budget by serving a gourmet meal.
 Unless your event is centered on dinner or lunch, some simple hors d’oeuvres or desserts will do.
 A popular option is a “Celebration of Life” cake with the NCSD logo in red, white, and blue frosting.

 Here are some additional tips to help you feed your guests without breaking the bank:

 - Ask local restaurants or grocers if they would be willing to donate food, beverages, or supplies to your event.
 Make sure to thank them by recognizing their donation or listing them as an event sponsor.

 - Recruit volunteers to help you with setup and food preparation, serving, and then cleanup after your event.
 This is a great way to get local high school or college students involved.